alf-p-steinbach/cppx-core-language/docs/README.md

 ---

-The C++ Core Extensions string assembly translates booleans to “false” and “true” by default, because arranging that would be quite inconvenient if it weren’t the default.
+The Core Language Extensions string assembly translates booleans to “false” and “true” by default, because arranging that would be quite inconvenient if it weren’t the default.
 Getting “0” and “1” instead, where that’s desired for a value, is as easy as writing a **`+`** in front of the value.
 That's the old *promotion trick*, also useful for e.g. displaying the numerical value of a `char`.

 Unfortunately, with the standard library’s iostreams the default is the opposite, so that one has to apply the `std::boolalpha` manipulator to get “false” and “true”.